 The Rental Lease

 After this application is approved by the landlord you will enter into a lease agreement with the landlord of the property.
 A lease agreement clearly defines the rental contract terms between the landlord and tenant.
-This lease agreement is a necessary document which is essential whether you are renting a house or an apartment.
-The lease helps you to understand your rights and obligations as a tenant though it is also a protective tool which safeguards your interests.
+This lease agreement is a necessary document that is essential whether you are renting a house or an apartment.
+The lease helps you to understand your rights and obligations as a tenant though it is also a protective tool that safeguards your interests.

 A typical lease agreement, or rental contract, in New York City will clearly spell out the terms between the tenant and the landlord as it will specify the length for which the rental contract is in effect, a sublet policy (whereby you can rent the apartment out to another renter if you are not using it for any reason) and a pet policy (many landlords in New York City do not like or allow pets, so it is essential that the lease outlines this policy).
 The lease also stipulates that the tenant is responsible for the payment of rent, what amount and how the amount paid as security deposit is invested and returned.
 Additionally, a rental lease also tends to mention how the premises may be used, a policy of alterations and improvements, payment of utilities, procedures for maintenance and other policies, obligations and regulations.